 Okay!
 Now that all the pieces are ready, it’s time to decorate your cake!
 My cake was pretty well set after about 20 minutes in the freezer, which was what I wanted to make sure that the drips would set and the coffee cup would stay put.
-ALSO –make sure your ganache is in the 90-95 degree range – they should be liquid and just slightly above room temperature.
+ALSO –make sure your ganache is in the 90-95 degree range – it should be liquid and just slightly above room temperature.
 Too cold and they won’t make the drips, too warm and they might melt your frosting!

 Mark eight sections on the top of your cake – I used a large knife; you can use whatever’s large and straight and close-by.
 With the red, yellow, and blue ganache in turn, pipe a border of ganache around the top of the two of the sections and fill it in, allowing some ganache to drip down the side of the cake.
 Leave two sections (next to each other) empty.
 Just behind those empty sections, press the coffee cup upside down into the top of the cake at an angle, leaving a bit of room to drizzle the brown ganache underneath.
 Drizzle brown ganache under the rim of the cup with a small container or spoon, allowing it to run away from the cup and drizzle down the side of the cake.
 It should set fairly quickly if your cake is frozen.

 I decorated around the top of the cake around the cup with swirls of frosting to resemble whipped cream, and just left the cake base alone this time.
 I’ve added leftover filling, more frosting, and more chocolate-covered espresso beans to the base of the cake before though.
 Your option!